xtech9/OpenTumble/README.md

 from another party.

-Bitcoin tumbling provides security and anonymity for Bitcoin transactions, which may be of value to persons living in governments without strong human rights, or anyone who wishes to enhance the security of his or her Bitcoin transactions.
+Bitcoin tumbling provides security and anonymity for Bitcoin transactions, which may be of value to persons living in governments without strong human rights, to or anyone who wishes to enhance the security of his or her Bitcoin transactions.